-Efforts to reduce and eliminate waste from routine operations at the Pantex Plant have resulted in significant waste reductions over the last 29 years.
-From 1987 to 2016, the Plant population and workload increased as the focus of the Plant's mission changed from weapons assembly during the Cold War to primarily dismantlement.
-Over the last ten fiscal years, the Pollution Prevention (P2) Program's efforts have been successful in a fiscal year average reduction of 82 percent of the generation of hazardous waste.
+Efforts to reduce and eliminate waste from routine operations at the Pantex Plant have resulted in significant waste reductions over the last 30 years.
+From 1987 to 2017, the Plant population and workload increased as the focus of the Plant's mission changed from weapons assembly during the Cold War to primarily dismantlement.
+During 2017, Pantex successfully recycled over 1.5 million pounds of materials including over 23,000 pounds of electronics.